ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 talking about doing the best we can on consumer machines.
 Not the entire application need to be real-time, just the data processing.
 Interactive elements and some I/O often have much weaker requirements.
-We mark functions as being "real-time safe", meaning that have bounds on their runtime.
+We mark functions as being "real-time safe", meaning that they have bounds on their runtime.
 Such functions have restrictions, things they may not do.

 Application is like a pipe with data flowing through.